 Do you know that a cleanser can affect how fast your skin oils up?

 I was trying out a pioneer brand of micellar water as a makeup remover.
 The next morning, I woke up with a very oily complexion.
-I have yet to wake up with oily skin ever since Skinlycious 7 in 1 Pore Refining Hydrator Serum has controlled my oily skin.
+I have yet to wake up with oily skin ever since using only Skinlycious skin care products.
 It didn’t occur to me it was the Micellar Solution until my skin oiled up again by noon even after I had washed it in the morning.
 This had not happened to me for a long time.

 Thereafter, I recalled how I was trying to formulate a cleanser for normal skin to add to the Skinlycious brand.
 We were testing out and trying different versions of sulfate-free cleansers with milder surfactants such as Coco Betaine, Sodium Cocoyl Glycinate, Sodium Lauroyl Sarcosinate.
 The first few versions I tried oiled me up by noon.
 My chemist and I worked closely to improve the formulations.
 I, with acne-prone and combination skin, have tried 10 different formulations, but all gave me an oily complexion though the last version was not as bad.
 My best friend, who has normal acne-free skin, went through the 10 rounds of testing with me.
 The first few versions made her normal skin oil up by noontime as well.
 However, the subsequent versions did not cause her skin to oil up.
 That was then when I learnt that a cleanser could totally change your skin structure, possibly altering a normal skin complexion to an oily one.